wesmi/slowweb/README.md

 #### Steps

-* Sync the files however you like, probably git deployment (you can mirror this repo once it is public)
+* Sync the files however you like, probably git deployment (you can mirror this repo if you like)
 * Set app settings with the configuration values given below
 * Set installtype to "azure"
 * Set overridevalue to be the name of the secret stored in the key vault